Tes3awy/Cisco-Configuration-Using-Python-Jinja-CSV/README.md

 1. Validate the generated configuration template before pasting it on your device.
 2. **DO NOT** copy/paste the whole configuration all at once on your device.
 Divide the configuration template into sections.
 3. Always save your configuration with `copy running-config startup-config` command.
-[Why?](https://networkengineering.stackexchange.com/questions/52309/diffrence-between-wr-and-copy-running-config-to-startup-config#answer-52310)
+[Why?!](https://networkengineering.stackexchange.com/questions/52309/diffrence-between-wr-and-copy-running-config-to-startup-config#answer-52310)

 ---

 ### 7. TODOs

-- [ ] Validate input in CSV files.
+- [ ] Validate input fields in CSV files.